pk-codebox-evo/gs-consuming-rest-backbone/README.ftl.md

 	<@snippet path="public/hello/HelloModel.js" prefix="complete"/>

 The model extends Backbone's base Model, and sets the model's `urlRoot` to the REST service at http://rest-service.guides.spring.io/greeting.
+Note that it also passes its `id` field as a url query parameter.
+This is used to customize the greeting using the query string, as mentioned above (e.g. `http://localhost:8080/?User`)

 Create a Backbone View
 ----------------------